jaanerik/economic-life/README.md

   style="display: inline-block; margin: 0 auto; max-width: 200px"
   scale="1"/>

+## Motivation

+There recently has been a surge of [evolutionary biology simulations](https://www.youtube.com/watch?v=N3tRFayqVtk&t=1147s) and [simulations of different traits in evolution](https://www.youtube.com/watch?v=YNMkADpvO4w).
+Also I have felt interest in the works of Stephen Wolfram and his idea of [computational irreducibility](https://en.wikipedia.org/wiki/Computational_irreducibility).
+This led me to the paper by Palmer, Arthur, et al, which ran a stock market simulation back in 1994.
+The thesis of the paper is that the price of a stock emerges as the result of complex network of traders maximising their profit and this cannot be solved analytically or by finding points of equilibria.
+So running simulations, even easy ones, can offer new insight into this field and others.

+## Theory

+The simulation starts by creating e.g. 1000 agents with 100 strategies.
+Each agent chooses a strategy that they will use to trade one possible stock.
+Strategy is chosen by looking at the state of the market, which is a simple boolean array of yes/no answers to different questions - for example "is the current trading volume higher than the average of the past 5 timestep trading volume?".
+Each strategy also has an corresponding action, so if the market state fits the strategy, then it might buy the stock if agent has the cash to do so.
+If the decision was to buy stock, but the price drops, then it gives a negative feedback to the strategy's strength, which very roughly corresponds to the reliability of the strategy.
+Each strategy is currently (2022-05-30) chosen randomly, but will soon be updated.
+By letting agents compete, some interesting behaviour emerges.

+The main point of interest to me is this - by letting agents access the signal of market state and by competing with each other, agents learn what those signals mean without having any access to the explanation beforehand.
+Or they have to create their own meaning.
+So this simulation is like a playground to test different ideas related to agent-based machine learning as well.

+## Next steps

+In addition to the finishing touches to the code to fully reproduce the paper, I have following ideas with this project.

+- Learning to predict simple toy signal.
+This would involve figuring out how agents can access signal that it needs to predict and how it would make sure that it knows how to solve it - how to prune agents who are not contributing.
+- More complex reasoning.
+Agents have either individual MLP or some shared hidden neurons as "concepts" to "communicate" between each other.
+- Memory.
+How to save the information in a way that it can be reproduced?
+One idea to test out would be to close off agents in groups of 10 and making predictions as a [mixture of experts](https://en.wikipedia.org/wiki/Mixture_of_experts).

 ## Dependencies
 The only non-standard library is currently cupy and is not compatible with CPU at the moment.